Dawson City: Demographics

+Ethnicity

-According to the 2016 Census, the town is predominately European Canadian with 76.7% of the population with First Nations accounting for 15.3% of the population and Filipino accounting for 4.4% of the population.
-No other visible minority exceeds 2% of the population.
+According to the 2021 Census, the town is predominantly European Canadian with 60.8% of the population with Indigenous Canadians accounting for 31.4% of the population and East Asian Canadians accounting for 3.0% of the population.

 Economy

 Today, Dawson City's main industries are tourism and gold mining.

 Energy

 Electricity is provided by Yukon Energy Corporation (YEC).
 Most of the grid power is hydroelectric power through the north-south grid from dams near Mayo, Whitehorse and Aishihik Lake.
 After the local hydroelectric power plant for the gold dredges was shut down in 1966, YEC provided electrical power from local diesel generators.
 In 2004 YEC connected Dawson to its grid system.
 Since then the diesel generators function as a backup to the grid.

 Gold mining

-Gold mining started in 1896 with the Bonanza (Rabbit) Creek discovery by George Carmack, Dawson Charlie and Skookum Jim Mason (Keish).
+Gold mining started in 1896 with the Bonanza (Rabbit) Creek discovery by George Carmack, Tagish Charlie and Skookum Jim Mason (Keish).
 The area's creeks were quickly staked and most of the thousands who arrived in the spring of 1898 for the Klondike Gold Rush found that there was very little opportunity to benefit directly from gold mining.
 Many instead became entrepreneurs to provide services to miners.

 Starting approximately 10 years later, large gold dredges began an industrial mining operation, scooping huge amounts of gold out of the creeks, and completely reworking the landscape, altering the locations of rivers and creeks and leaving tailing piles in their wake.
 A network of canals and dams were built to the north to produce hydroelectric power for the dredges.
 The dredges shut down for the winter, but one built for "Klondike Joe Boyle" was designed to operate year-round, and Boyle had it operate all through one winter.
 That dredge (Dredge No. 4) is open as a National Historic Site of Canada on Bonanza Creek.

 The last dredge shut down in 1966, and the hydroelectric facility, at North Fork, was closed when the City of Dawson declined an offer to purchase it.
 Since then, placer miners returned to the status of being the primary mining operators in the region until recently.
 In 2016, Goldcorp announced a takeover of Kaminak Gold's Coffee Project south of Dawson.
 This marked a shift in the region, drawing the interest of the major gold mining companies in the Yukon.
 In 2017, Newmont Mining Corporation, Barrick Gold and Agnico Eagle Mines Limited have all committed significant investment, engaging in the exploration of properties across the Central Yukon.